EENI Global Business School

 10. Bilateral Trade Agreements with China, India, Canada, Malawi, and Japan

-11. UK-Mauritius-Seychelles-Zimbabwe FTA
+11. UK-Mauritius-Seychelles-Zimbabwe Agreement

 12. Global System of Trade Preferences